ISC-HEI/isc-hei-student-templates/src/pages/abstract.typ

 The abstract should be self-contained, clear, and usually does not exceed 250–300 words.
 It allows readers to quickly understand the purpose and outcomes of the thesis without reading the full document.

 The abstract *must* be written in both French and English.

-Please also insert your project git/github URL HERE if your project is not confidential.

 #lorem(150)